WICG/attribution-reporting-api/app_to_web.md

 Accept-Attribution-Reporting-Support: ?1
 ```

-If this header exists and contains a true value, the browser will add the
+If this header exists and contains a true value, the browser will set the
 `Attribution-Reporting-Support` header in all subsequent requests in the same redirect chain.

 If the `Attribution-Reporting-Support` header indicates OS support, the reporting origin can optionally respond to the request with a [string structured header](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure-15#section-3.3.3) that indicates a desire to use the OS's attribution API instead of the browser's.
 Note that the API also allows browsers to only support OS-level attribution if they choose.